 The JLA Lab is a safe exploratory space where new ideas and methods can be developed and tested, away from JLA PSP activity.
 The aim is to support innovation and address some of the challenges of our stakeholders, whilst protecting the integrity and reputation of JLA PSPs.

 The JLA Lab

-The JLA Lab is a conceptual space and the activity will primarily be based within the JLA Secretariat team at the Wessex Institute.
-Activities will be overseen by the JLA Executive Group (the JLA Secretariat team and Advisers).
-Resources for the JLA Lab will initially come through the NIHR infrastructure funding for the JLA, but this will be kept under review.
+The JLA Lab is a conceptual space and the activity will primarily be based within the JLA Coordinating Team at the School of Healthcare Enterprise and Innovation at the University of Southampton.
+Activities will be overseen by the JLA Executive.
+JLA’s NIHR infrastructure funding will support this activity in the first instance.

 There are a number of activities taking place that fall within the JLA Lab.
-You can find out more about them by reading the links from this page.
+Read more about these activites and why the JLA Lab exists below.

-Please email us with any comments and/or feedback you may have on these activities.
+Do you have any comments and/or feedback on activities in the JLA Lab?
 Suggestions for new ideas are always welcome.